dot-do/ai/ROADMAP.md

 ## v0.2.0 – Typed Building Blocks

 - [ ] LLM.do Model Routing - route generative requests to the best model based on the function definition.
+- [ ] APIs.do List + CRUD - a thin layer over the primitive collections for create/read/update/delete operations.
 - [ ] Functions.do Generate Text - basic helper returning raw text from the language model.
 - [ ] Functions.do Generate TextArray - return an array of strings using numbered markdown lists.
 - [ ] Functions.do Generate Object - parse JSON objects from the model output.